Electronic scoring system: Light triangulation

+Meyton developed the concept of scoring based on a light barrier in the 1990s.
 In 2010, Sius Ascor released Laserscore, the first electronic target system using lasers: it is able to determine the position of a bullet with a claimed accuracy of a few hundredths of a millimeter by using three infrared lasers.
-Since the measuring method is optical and there are no moving parts, the target is almost free from wear and maintenance.
+Since the measuring method is optical there is no need for a rubber or paper belt as used in some acoustic targets.
+The elimination of moving or mechanical components makes light-based targets almost free from wear and maintenance.

+Other manufacturers including Megalink have gone on to offer optical systems.
+The Megalink "3D-Score" utilises two measuring planes, which allows the bullet velocity to be measured, and also allows for automatic detection of cross-shots if a shooter fires on a neighbouring target.

 Piezoelectric sensors triangulation

 In 2018, Sport Quantum released an impact measuring technology using piezoelectric sensors on a plate.
-This enabled new generation interactive shooting targets : plate protected screens for pellets, or armored still plates for large calibres.
+This enabled new generation interactive shooting targets : plate protected screens for pellets, or armoured still plates for large calibres.
 Interactive shooting screens combine precise impact measurement and an unlimited choice of targets.

 Data transmission

 Data can be transferred either wirelessly or through cables.
-Cables are often used for permanent installations, while wireless radio transmissions are used for targets placed provisionally in the field and for running targets.
+Cables are often used for permanent installations, while wireless radio transmissions are used for targets placed provisionally in the field, for running targets or where shooters may fall back to firing points at different distances from fixed targets, as is common when shooting Fullbore target rifle.